wangconghui0/VRPB/README.md

 # VRPB
-The Code and Supplemental File for "Deep Reinforcement Learning for Solving Vehicle Routing Problems with Backhauls".
+The Code and Supplemental File for the paper:"Deep Reinforcement Learning for Solving Vehicle Routing Problems with Backhauls".
 Please cite our paper if the code is useful for your project.

+'''
 @article{wang2024deep,
   title={Deep Reinforcement Learning for Solving Vehicle Routing Problems With Backhauls}, author={Wang, Conghui and Cao, Zhiguang and Wu, Yaoxin and Teng, Long and Wu, Guohua},